Data model

 Impacts are the consequences of the occurrence of a risk during an activity.

-Impacts are only accessible through activity objects.
+Impacts are only accessible through "activities" objects.

 Champ Type Description